rubrikinc/terraform-provider-polaris/docs/data-sources/azure_devops_script.md

   onboarding scripts for one or more organizations.
 Run the generated script against the Azure DevOps organization to create the Rubrik group, grant the Rubrik service principal read access, and assign a Basic license.
+  ~> Warning: The Azure AD tenant and service principal referenced by tenant_domain must already be onboarded to RSC for the Azure DevOps use case.
+  Reading this data source fails if the tenant has not been onboarded.
   The provider does not run the script — it only generates it.
 Run it out of band with the Azure CLI signed in (az login) as a Project Collection Administrator in each target organization; the script mints a short-lived Azure DevOps token